ErikVerheul/OneBacklog/README.md

 ![img](https://github.com/ErikVerheul/OneBacklog/blob/master/example-screen.png)

 - Product, epic, feature, pbi, task and requirement area names are mapped to a key.
 That key is used for reference purposes so that the name can be updated independently.
 - The history of products, epics, features, pbi's are stored and easily accessible.
-The type of epic, feature and pbi can be changed among each other.
+- The type of product, epic, feature and pbi can be changed among each other over one level.
+In theory a pbi can be upgraded to a feature.
+That feature to an epic and the epic to a product.
+The reverse can also be done.
 - A user can choose to follow any change by auto-email of a product, requirement area, epic, feature and pbi if he is allowed to.
 - Users can add comments to an item.
 - NOT IN MVP: Attachments can be added to each backlog item type.